Explore Railway History

-The Railway Archives is now part of our spectacular new premises at 5 Henderson Road, Alexandria.
-Due to Covid-19 restrictions we are not open to public visitors for the time being; but please call or e-mail if you would to make a research enquiry.
+The Railway Archives is now part of our spectacular new premises at 5-7 Henderson Road, Alexandria.
+We are not open to public visitors for the time being; but please call or e-mail if you would to make a research enquiry.
 Many enquiries can be addressed by e-mail or telephone.

-We are working to develop a dedicated site where a large proportion of the material most useful to researchers, historians, modellers and enthusiasts will be available online, for the first time, at moderate cost.
-Please check the site regularly for updates on the launch or become a member to receive regular updates.
+We now have a dedicated site where a large proportion of the material most useful to researchers, historians, modellers and enthusiasts will be available online, for the first time, at moderate cost.
+Please see the link below to access the site.
+Members have free access.

 Volunteering at The Railway Archives